Voting Rights Act of 1965

-The Voting Rights Act of 1965 is a landmark piece of federal legislation in the United States that prohibits racial discrimination in voting.
-It was signed into law by President Lyndon B. Johnson during the height of the civil rights movement on August 6, 1965, and Congress later amended the Act five times to expand its protections.
-Designed to enforce the voting rights guaranteed by the Fourteenth and Fifteenth Amendments to the United States Constitution, the Act sought to secure the right to vote for racial minorities throughout the country, especially in the South.
-According to the U.S. Department of Justice, the Act is considered to be the most effective piece of federal civil rights legislation ever enacted in the country.
-It is also "one of the most far-reaching pieces of civil rights legislation in U.S. history."
+The Voting Rights Act of 1965 is a landmark U.S. federal statute that prohibits racial discrimination in voting.
+It was signed into law by President Lyndon B. Johnson during the height of the civil rights movement on August 6, 1965.
+Congress later amended the Act five times to expand its protections.
+Designed to enforce voting rights protected by the Fourteenth and Fifteenth Amendments to the United States Constitution, the Act sought to secure the right to vote for racial minorities throughout the country, especially in the South.
+According to the U.S. Department of Justice, the Act is considered to be the most effective piece of federal civil rights legislation ever enacted.
+The National Archives and Records Administration stated: "The Voting Rights Act of 1965 was the most significant statutory change in the relationship between the federal and state governments in the area of voting since the Reconstruction period after the Civil War".

 The act contains numerous provisions that regulate elections.
-The act's "general provisions" provide nationwide protections for voting rights.
-Section 2 is a general provision that prohibits state and local government from imposing any voting rule that "results in the denial or abridgement of the right of any citizen to vote on account of race or color" or membership in a language minority group.
-Other general provisions specifically outlaw literacy tests and similar devices that were historically used to disenfranchise racial minorities.
-The act also contains "special provisions" that apply to only certain jurisdictions.
-A core special provision is the Section 5 preclearance requirement, which prohibited certain jurisdictions from implementing any change affecting voting without first receiving confirmation from the U.S. attorney general or the U.S. District Court for D.C. that the change does not discriminate against protected minorities.
+Its "general provisions" provide nationwide protections for voting rights.
+Section 2 is a general provision that prohibits state and local government from imposing any rule that "results in the denial or abridgement of the right of any citizen to vote on account of race or color" or membership in a language minority group.
+Other provisions outlaw literacy tests and similar devices that were historically used to disenfranchise racial minorities.
+The act also contains "special provisions" that apply only to certain jurisdictions.
+A core special provision is the Section 5 preclearance requirement, which prohibits certain jurisdictions from implementing any change affecting voting without first receiving confirmation from the U.S. attorney general or the U.S. District Court for D.C. that the change does not discriminate against protected minorities.
 Another special provision requires jurisdictions containing significant language minority populations to provide bilingual ballots and other election materials.